barter-rs/barter-data-rs/README.md

 ### Contribution
-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Tokio by you, shall be licensed as MIT, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Barter-Data by you, shall be licensed as MIT, without any additional terms or conditions.